Kim J McCoyBack to Barrister search

 Year of call: 2011 (New Zealand), 2016 (Hong Kong), 2012 (Niue)

-Kim is developing a broad practice and accepts instructions across all of Chamber’s practice areas.
+Kim has a mixed criminal and civil practice and accepts instructions across all of Chamber’s practice areas.
 He has appeared in all levels of Hong Kong courts as a sole advocate or as a led junior.
-Kim has a strong interest in animal welfare and protection law as well as wildlife crime and has recently founded the Hong Kong Animal Law and Protection Organisation (“HKALPO”).
+Kim has a strong interest in animal welfare as well as wildlife crime and has recently founded the Hong Kong Animal Law and Protection Organisation (“HKALPO”).